Recipe-level data retention

 # How are repeated jobs affected?

-You won't be able to repeat a failed job, as no data will be available to perform the rerun:
+You can't repeat a failed job if recipe-level data retention is deactivated, as no data will be available to perform the rerun:

 Disabled Repeat this job button in Job Details page Disabled Repeat this job button on the Job Details page